-I don’t visit Buriram as a tourist, but I do appreciate the glimpses of Thai culture, Thai everyday life, and many aspects of life in Thailand which I would not otherwise see.
-Much of my time is spent in a state of curious bemusement, brought on by sitting in isolation as I watch my wife feasting with her family, I call this state “Bored in Buriram”.
+I don’t visit Buriram as a tourist, but I do appreciate the glimpses of Thai culture, everyday Thai life, and many aspects of life in Thailand that I would not otherwise see.
+Much of my time is spent in a state of curious bemusement, brought on by sitting in isolation as I watch my wife feasting with her family.
+I call this state “Bored in Buriram”.
 It’s just a case of having nothing to do, watching others do things you don’t understand, wanting something to do, and ultimately waiting for something to happen.

-Staying with the theme of life and death Buriram, I was so deep in my sate of “bemused curiosity” when 2 cockerels appeared in the yard, I was trying to work out why they were both wearing gloves.
-And the answer is, they were Fighting Cocks, before I could say “hey I’ve always wanted to see Chicken Boxing” they were at it tooth and nail, or should that be “beak and spur”.
+Staying with the theme of life and death Buriram, I was so deep in my state of “bemused curiosity” when 2 cockerels appeared in the yard.
+I was trying to work out why they were both wearing gloves.
+And the answer is, they were Fighting Cocks.
+Before I could say, “Hey, I’ve always wanted to see Chicken Boxing,” they were at it tooth and nail, or should that be “beak and spur”.
 Anyway, no death today, just a little bloodsport, and another unique photo opportunity.
-I should add that Cock Fighting is still legal in Thailand, I should add that I’m not a fan of bloodsports, I should also inform you that these 2 birds were merely sparring, this was not an organized fight.
+I should add that Cock Fighting is still legal in Thailand, I should add that I’m not a fan of bloodsports, and I should also inform you that these 2 birds were merely sparring.
+This was not an organized fight.
 And before anyone screams “animal rights”, please read Thai Fighting Cocks first.

-There are other things to do in Buriram, besides watching bloodsports and pigs being butchered, you can focus your bemused curiosity on some architectural culture.
-Phanom Rung Historical Park is about an hour’s drive from Buriram, it’s ancient, it’s a Hindu temple, in fact it is the best preserved ancient Hindu temple in Thailand.
+There are other things to do in Buriram, besides watching bloodsports and pigs being butchered.
+You can focus your bemused curiosity on some architectural culture.
+Phanom Rung Historical Park is about an hour’s drive from Buriram; it’s ancient, and it’s a Hindu temple.
+In fact, it is the best preserved ancient Hindu temple in Thailand.

 Pops was luckless, and so was I, no fish, no good photos, and no good photos of fish, “that’s life”.

-I believe their is such a thing as tempting fate, this chicken (photo above) obviously doesn’t share my concern.
+I believe there is such a thing as tempting fate; this chicken (photo above) obviously doesn’t share my concern.

-Have you ever wondered what “bemused curiosity” looks like, take a look at the photo above, I promise it’s not a self portrait.
-Actually, I think he’s quite drunk, I took this photo during a Monks ordination festivities, one of the rituals includes walking 3 times round the village.
+Have you ever wondered what “bemused curiosity” looks like?
+Take a look at the photo above; I promise it’s not a self-portrait.
+Actually, I think he’s quite drunk; I took this photo during a Monks ordination festivities.
+One of the rituals includes walking 3 times around the village.
 The walk often turns into a dance, aided and abetted by alcohol.

 After the work is done, sometimes before the work is done, actually quite often no work is done at all, but leisure time is filled by having fun and playing games.

-You don’t have to be bored in Buriram, there’s no need to fall in to a state of “bemused curiosity”.
-Buriram is a city rich with culture and heritage, now is the time to take your camera and capture rural Thailand, traditional Thai houses, paddy fields, buffaloes, iron buffaloes, markets, and extraordinary characters, there’s some wonderful photo opportunities waiting for you.
+You don’t have to be bored in Buriram, and there’s no need to fall into a state of “bemused curiosity”.
+Buriram is a city rich with culture and heritage, now is the time to take your camera and capture rural Thailand, traditional Thai houses, paddy fields, buffaloes, iron buffaloes, markets, and extraordinary characters, there are some wonderful photo opportunities waiting for you.

 More things to do in Buriram.